Badaling Great Wall

 Low Season (Nov.1 to Mar.31) CNY 35

-1. Children under 1.2m (3.9ft) or under 6 years old and seniors aged above 60 with valid passport proof can get tickets free of charge at the ticket window.
+Notes: The minors under 18 and seniors over 60 with valid passport proof can get tickets free of charge at the ticket window.

 Cable Car & Pulley in Badaling Great Wall

-The scenic site is divided into north and south sections, and is equipped with cable car & Pulley.
+The scenic site is divided into north and south section, and is equipped with cable car & pulley, and the cable cars have aerial ones and ground ones.

-The north section provides both.
-Cable cars that run between the parking lot of the back mountain and No.8 North Tower are suitable for all visitors.
+The north section provides aerial cable cars and pulleys.
+Aerial cable cars that run between the parking lot of the back mountain and No.8 North Tower are suitable for all visitors.
 Pulleys, more exciting and more challenging than sealed cable cars, are not recommended for seniors and little kids.
 The lower station is next to the Bear Garden at the front mountain and the upper station is close to No.4 North Tower.

-In the south section, only cable car is available, no pulleys.
-The cable car runs between the the opposite of Zhan Tianyou Memorial Hall and No.4 South Tower.
+In the south section, only the ground cable car is available, no pulleys.
+The cable car runs between the opposite of Zhan Tianyou Memorial Hall and No.4 South Tower.

 Read more: Badaling Great Wall Cable Car vs. Slideway